-Daily eddy anomalies Z^ (eddy anomalies hereafter; contours in black in Fig. 1) 244 are consistent with Z_a , and even more closely follow the location and amplitude of a 245 ridge as well as the flow patterns on a daily Z500 map (Fig. 1).
-In addition, discarding 246 only zonal averages ensures that a positive Z^ corresponds to a ridge and not a weakened 247 trough.
-The transient zonal average [Z]' was excluded implicitly through meridional 248 geostrophic winds in the blocking index of Kaas and Branstator (1993).
-Of the three 249 anomalies, Z^ best represents both the spatial and magnitude characteristics of the open 250 ridges and omega-shape blockings of Z500.
-Also because its derivation is instantaneous 251 252 and does not require long-term records for computing the climatology as in the Z', it is 253 chosen as the base field for identifying and tracking the PMZ.
+The transient zonal average [Z]' was excluded implicitly through meridional geostrophic winds in the blocking index of Kaas and Branstator (1993).
+Of the three anomalies, Z^ best represents both the spatial and magnitude characteristics of the open ridges and omega-shape blockings of Z500.
+Also because its derivation is instantaneous and does not require long-term records for computing the climatology as in Z', it is chosen as the base field for identifying and tracking the PMZ.

-254 2.3 Identifying and Tracking the Cores of PMZ
+2.3 Identifying and tracking the cores of PMZ

 An idealized PMZ event has a life cycle consecutively consisting of open ridges, omega-shape blockings, closed anticyclones, omega-shape blockings and open ridges with possibly different persistent time and moving speed.
-Our approach is intended to identify these components represented by maximum Z as objects (referred to as cores below) and track them into PMZ events if they are adjacent in both time and space.
-This approach is Lagrangian, different from an Eulerian method which examines the meridional geostrophic winds (Z; Kaas and Branstator 1993), Z' (Renwick 2005) or MSLP' (Parsons et al. 2016) on individual grid point.
+Our approach is intended to identify these components represented by maximum Z^ as objects (referred to as cores below) and track them into PMZ events if they are adjacent in both time and space.
+This approach is Lagrangian, different from an Eulerian method which examines the meridional geostrophic winds (Z^ ; Kaas and Branstator 1993), Z' (Renwick 2005) or MSLP' (Parsons et al. 2016) on individual grid point.

-To identify and track the PMZ, the first step is to remove the zonal average [Z] at 263 264 each latitude from the daily Z500 following Equation (4) and identify the local maxima of the eddy field Z^ as possible candidates for a PMZ episode.
-These maxima are 265 screened automatically to locate local extremes or cores.
-The innermost layer of the core 266 includes a center point and eight surrounding points with Z^ values smaller than or equal 267 to that of the center.
-This condition ensures that the center is closed, which is potentially 268 helpful for regional applications.
-The inner core then expands to include more points 269 immediately connected with the nine points.
-Their Z values are larger than or equal to a 270 small positive value (100 GPMs in this study), but slightly (at most 20 GPMs in this 271 272 study) smaller than that of the center and decrease radially.
-The 100-GPM threshold 273 appears in Fig. 1 as the outer-most closed contour (black) for the stronger ridge and the 274 only closed contour for the shallow ridge.
-Tests indicate that this threshold and slightly 275 different values can help remove very shallow ridges with positive Z^ , but does not affect 276 closed highs or stronger ridges (not shown).
-A much larger threshold of 200 GPMs will 277 be shown to substantially reduce the number of tracked PMZs.
-The 20-GPM threshold 278 encloses a sufficiently large number of points while making the cores on the same day 279 sufficiently small and easily separable.
-Slightly modifying this threshold (e.g., within 280 17.5-22.5 GPMs) does not substantially change the results (not shown).
-A wider range of the thresholds, including 10, 30, and 50 GPMs, will substantially increase or reduce thenumber of PMZs (to be discussed below).
+To identify and track the PMZ, the first step is to remove the zonal average [Z] at each latitude from the daily Z500 following Eq.
+(4) and identify the local maxima of the eddy field Z^ as possible candidates for a PMZ episode.
+These maxima are screened automatically to locate local extremes or cores.
+The innermost layer of the core includes a center point and eight surrounding points with Z^ values smaller than or equal to that of the center.
+This condition ensures that the center is closed, which is potentially helpful for regional applications.
+The inner core then expands to include more points immediately connected with the nine points, and each additional grid neighbors at least two core points.
+Their Z^ values are larger than or equal to a small positive value (100 GPMs in this study), but slightly (at most 20 GPMs in this study) smaller than that of the center and decrease radially.
+The 100-GPM threshold appears in Fig. 1 as the outer-most closed contour (black) for the stronger ridge and the only closed contour for the shallow ridge.
+Tests indicate that this threshold and slightly different values can help remove very shallow ridges with positive Z^ , but does not affect closed highs or stronger ridges (not shown).
+A much larger threshold of 200 GPMs will be shown to substantially reduce the number of tracked PMZs.
+The 20-GPM threshold encloses a sufficiently large number of points while making the cores on the same day sufficiently small and easily separable.
+Slightly modifying this threshold (e.g., within 17.5-22.5 GPMs) does not substantially change the results (not shown).
+A wider range of the thresholds, including 10,